Celebrating course completion

 I worked with my head of product to whiteboard out our initial problem statement, design stories, flows and questions.

 We got to a point where we came up with a shared approach on how to handle versioning, customization, manual issuance and upgrade gating.

 Upon creating a certificate, a user could choose between three certificate templates, as well as the ability to build a custom template using a liquid theme.
 The three templates would have similar layouts, but customizable text and border/text colors.

 As a school owner edits a certificate, we decided to pre-populate the name of the school, the course that it relates to, as well as the student name.
 Everything else is up to the certificate creator.

-The index screen is where a user can manage the current active certificate, as

-  well as see a list of alternate inactive certificates.
-Each certificate has a

-  preview, as well a tally of how many times the cert has been issued/a list of

-  students the certificate has been issued to.
+The index screen is where a user can manage the current active certificate, as well as see a list of alternate inactive certificates.
+Each certificate has a preview, as well a tally of how many times the cert has been issued/a list of students the certificate has been issued to.

-  The idea of the active certificate correlates with automatic issuance upon

-  completion—if there are no active certificates then nothing happens when a

-  student finishes a course.
-This also happens if a user toggles the option to

-  “Issue Certificate Manually”.
+The idea of the active certificate correlates with automatic issuance upon completion—if there are no active certificates, nothing happens when a student finishes a course.
+This also happens if a user toggles the option to “Issue Certificate Manually”.

 Below are the three certificate templates we present to users.
-Each course

-  certificate has a unique serial code attached.
-A user can edit the border color,

-  primary text color and secondary text color, as well as upload their own
+Each course certificate has a unique serial code in order to be traceable.
+A certificate creator can edit the border color, primary text color and secondary text color, as well as upload their own signature file.

-  signature file.

-  On the student side, they’re able to view the certificate as well as download it

-  as a PDF in their course detail screen.
-Once issued, a certificate lives

-  permanently on their course detail, unless deleted or replaced by the school

-  admin with a new certificate.
+On the flip side, students are able to view the certificate as well as download it as a PDF in their course detail screen.
+Once issued, a certificate lives permanently on their course detail page, unless deleted or replaced by the school admin with a new certificate.